niksilver/clockabout/README.md

 ## Thank you!

-Thanks to all those who have...
+Thanks to all those who have contributed to the metro module -
+@tehn, @okyeron, @scazan, @catfact - and to the norns codebase and documentation generally.